ilkkamtk/wop/virtual_server_install_LAMP_node.md

    1. Create user account:\
         ``# useradd wantedUsername``\
         ``# passwd wantedUsername``
-   1. Give that user sudo (super user do) priviledges:\
+   1. Give that user sudo (super user do) privileges:\
         ``# visudo``
    1. Navigate to the line that shows:
        ```apacheconf